Nuclear isomer

-A nuclear isomer is a metastable state of an atomic nucleus, in which one or more nucleons (protons or neutrons) occupy excited state levels (higher energy levels).
+A nuclear isomer is a metastable state of an atomic nucleus in which one or more nucleons (protons or neutrons) occupy excited state levels (higher energy levels).
 "Metastable" describes nuclei whose excited states have half-lives of 10^{−9} seconds or longer, 100 to 1000 times longer than the half-lives of the excited nuclear states that decay with a "prompt" half-life (ordinarily on the order of 10^{−12} seconds).
-Some references recommend 5×10^-9 seconds to distinguish the metastable half-life from the normal "prompt" gamma-emission half-life.
+Some references recommend using a threshold of 5×10^-9 seconds to distinguish the metastable half-life from the normal "prompt" gamma-emission half-life.